 - a generous sprinkle of ground cardamom (though you can make the buns just fine without this too, or if you like, add a sprinkle of cinnamon into the dough)

 - 100 g butter/margarine/baking spread

 - 300 ml milk

 - 1 egg, beaten, for brushing the buns with.

-I haven’t actually measured how much we use of each ingredient for the fillling, but I think it’s usually in the region if 50-75 g marge, 1 dl (c.65 g) sugar, and approximately 1-2 tablespoons of cinnamon.
+I haven’t actually measured how much we use of each ingredient for the fillling, but I think it’s usually in the region if 50-75 g marge, c.65 g (or just under half a cup) of sugar, and approximately 1-2 tablespoons of cinnamon.

 1. Start by melting 100 grams of butter in a small pan, then gently add the milk, and heat it up to around 40 degrees (the yeast won’t work if too cold).

 2. Mix all the dry ingredients together in a big bowl.
 Then add the wet ingredients, and work it all into a dough.

 3. Cover the bowl with a kitchen towel and leave the dough to rise, for about 45-60 mins or more.

 4. Turn the oven on to c.200 C. Then get the dough out of the bowl and kneed it.
 Split it into two lumps.